Samuel-Turner/Bees/Bees/ReadMe.txt

 Class';
-Bee- Properties{ float Health, boolean IsDead, float HealthLimit}
+Bee- Properties{ double Health, boolean IsDead, double HealthLimit}
 Health is the current health of the bee and will be initialised at 100.
 IsDead is initialised as false.
 I decided to add a health limit property to the class, so a quick comparison could be made against the health.
+I used the double datatype so I could use the math truncate function as float does not work as an input parameter.
+Double also has the benefit of being able to store a larger number with more digits after the decimal point, which could come be useful if appropriate use cases arise in the future.

 Methods{damage(int damageDealt), checkDead}
 I created the damage method as follows: